diegueins680/trader/README.md

 Live safety (startup position):
 - When `botTrade=true`, `/bot/start` adopts any existing position or open exchange orders for the symbol (long or short, subject to positioning).
+- Startup close decisions use the same gated `closeDirection` logic as backtests/latest signals.
 - When `botTrade=true`, `/bot/start` also auto-starts bots for orphan open futures positions that have a matching top combo in `top-combos.json` (even if not listed in `botSymbols`).
 - `botAdoptExistingPosition` is now implied and ignored if provided.
 - If an existing position or open orders are detected, `/bot/start` waits for a top combo compatible with that operation before starting (e.g., shorts require `positioning=long-short`).